wmdev0808/Vue/challenge-001/README.md

 ### 7.6.
 Inspecting the Vue Code and ".vue" Files

+- Using a Build Workflow
+  - Our Code
+    - Uses next-gen and Vue-specific Syntax & Features
+  - "Build Step"
+    - Changes code to use standard JS code
+  - Development or Real Server
+    - Host and run a regular JavaScript-based web app

 ### 7.7.
 Adding the "Vetur" Extension to Visual Studio Code

+- For 2.x

+  - `Vetur`

+- For 3.x

+  - `Volar`

+    - `Volar` is the official VSCode extension that provides TypeScript support inside Vue SFCs, along with many other great features.

+    - TIP

+      - `Volar` replaces `Vetur`, our previous official VSCode extension for Vue 2.
+If you have `Vetur` currently installed, make sure to disable it in Vue 3 projects.

+  - `TypeScript Vue Plugin`
+    - This is also needed to get type support for `*.vue` imports in TS files.

 ### 7.8.
 More on ".vue" Files